wodo/django-ct/docs/index.rst

   INSERT INTO ct (ancestor, descendant) VALUES (t,t)

-We need to insert all the nodes of the new subtree.
+We need to insert all the nodes of the new subtree "st".
 We use a cartesian join between the ancestors of "st" (going up) and the descendants of "t" (going down) [3]_.